 The English literacy newspaper is being used in quite a few programs at, among other places, the Napa County Library in ESL class and 1-on-1 adult literacy tutoring.
 Yvonne Martin is an ESL teacher at the library, and she says she is using it for vocabulary, pronunciation, reading, dictations, and a lot of other instruction.

 Martin says the Easy English Times is highly versatile and absolutely user-friendly.
-The paper is a great learning tools that benefits students, Martin says, and in a way that textbooks will not.
+The paper is a great learning tool that benefits students, also young children, Martin says, and in a way that textbooks will not.
 The newspaper also offers students the opportunity to submit their own articles, which, if they are published, makes them proud so they can feel like real authors.

 Take a look at, for example, David Meza, 71, who lives in Napa.
 He is one of Yvonne Martin’s ESL students.
 David is originally from Mexico, but he has been living in Napa now for more than 30 years.
 He’s been doing field work like pruning vines, mowing lawns, and driving a tractor.
 Meza says for him it’s pretty hard to learn English.

-He is retired now, and made quite a few friends through the years, and he says he wants to learn English to be better able to communicate with more different people.
+He is retired now and made quite a few friends through the years, and he says he wants to learn English to be better able to communicate with more different people.
+This is why literacy is so important.
 Simple things like consulting a doctor could get difficult if he is not able to answer questions or understand answers properly, he says.

 Meza says that one of the reasons why he waited so long to learn English is that, when he first came to the U.S., he was hardly able to read in Spanish.
 They just never taught him.